Social Housing Support

 Step 2: Finding somewhere to rent

-Finding somewhere to rent (especially within the HAP limits) in Ireland is extremely difficult.
-However we do conduct tenancy finding workshops where we can give you advice.
+Finding somewhere to rent (especially within the HAP limits) in Ireland can be extremely difficult.
+We hold online tenancy finding workshops where we can give you advice.
+If you would like to join please send an email to housing@irishrefugeecouncil.ie

-See here an example an email you could to send to landlord:
+See below an example email you could to send to landlord:

 Step 3: Complete HAP paperwork